nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 [Clinical Researcher](./p-001-clinical-researcher.md)
 ```

 The **site index** is automatically created by yaml headers at the top of each file.
-These headers will automatically render links to the corresponding persona, objective, user task, and requirements files associated with a given use case.
+These headers will automatically render links to a use case's corresponding persona, objective, user task, and requirements files associated.
 The Use Case committee will check yaml headers to ensure the indices do not clash with existing files.

 Yaml format begins and ends with "---".
 Every use case library page should have a `title:` key.
 For the [use case](#use-case-files) (uc-0000) and [user task](#user-task-files) (t-0000) files, additional keys and values are currently required.
 The additional keys (e.g., `requirements:`) are followed by a colon ":" and their corresponding values are listed after with a hyphen "-" and the file ID.
 Yaml keys may have one or more values.
 For example, the `requirements:` key below is linked to the `r-00003` and `r-00004` requirements file IDs: